aarn-m/FINAL-PROJECT-Computer-Programming-2-CS12S1/README.md

 # FINAL PROJECT - Computer Programming 2 CS12S1
-A Morse code translator with a minigame project for Computer Programming 2 made in Java.
+A Morse code translator with a minigame.
+A final project for Computer Programming 2 made in Java.
 The minigame is similar to wordle but you solve it by listening to the Morse code audio.

 "Design and Development of a Gamified Morse Code Translator and Learning Application Using Java GUI"